Skywalker690/spring-boot-starter-env-printer/README.md

 ## 🔒 Security Note

 Be careful when exposing environment variables via HTTP endpoints in production.
 Consider:
+Note: If using Spring Security don't forget about SecurityConfig to permit endpoint

 - Using `project-only=true` to limit exposure
 - Securing endpoints with authentication
 - Disabling in production with `env.printer.enabled=false`